starknt/eevi/packages/expose/README.md

 # unplugin-elexpose

+This plugin allows you to automatically expose preload api to renderer using specific ES6 Module syntax.

+## Working

+- [ ] [unplugin](https://github.com/unjs/unplugin). now only support `vite`、`esbuild`

 ## Rules

 - Use named exports, like `export const test = 1`, `export * as name from './utils'` .etc